mdbray/cryo3d/workflow.md

 A walkthrough for multiple OS's can be found [here] (https://golang.org/doc/install)

-After local installation, set your $GOROOT, $PATH, and $GOPATH environment variables.
+After local installation, set your `$GOROOT`, `$PATH`, and `$GOPATH` environment variables.
+Steps for doing so will vary slightly depending on your OS.
+More information on this can be found [here] (https://golang.org/doc/code.html)

-If you followed the steps above, make a folder inside workspaces that will store all your go code.
-Set your GOPATH to point to this location
+If you followed all steps up to this point, make a folder inside `/workspaces` that will store all your go code.
+Set your $GOPATH to point to this location

 For example, `~/workspaces/gocode` (in my case)